cybercongress/cybercongress/ecosystem/Cyber Homestead doc.md

 #### Using your Ledger
 To be continued...

-### IPFS / Cosmos / Tendermint
+### IPFS / Cosmos & Tendermint
 A lot of the time, cyber is asked: why Cosmos?
-Or why IPFS?
-Here are some answers to why:
+Or why IPFS? <br>
+Here are the answers:

  <details>
   <summary>How do you use IPFS? </summary>